Occupational Health and Safety Code

 505(1)

-An employer and blaster must ensure that blasting machines are used for all electric blasting activities.
+An employer and blaster must ensure that a blasting machine is used for all electric blasting activities.

 505(2)

-An employer and a blaster must ensure that after blasting cables are connected to the detonator, workers are at a safe distance from the blasting area or are protected by suitable cover before the blasting cables are connected to the blasting machine.
+An employer and a blaster must ensure that, after a blasting cable is connected to a detonator, workers and the blasting machine are at a safe distance from the blasting area or are protected by suitable cover before the blasting cable is connected to the blasting machine.

 Shunting the blasting cable